-A further set of 3 forms had the fields groups into chunks of approximately 7 fields (Fig 4).
+A further set of 3 forms had the fields grouped into chunks of approximately 7 fields (Fig 4).
 To minimize order effect, the different forms were presented in a pseudo-random order.
 The participants were asked to fill pre- and post-experiment questionnaires.
-The experiment was conducted over a two day period with sessions lasting approximately twenty minutes per participant.
+The experiment was conducted over two days with sessions lasting approximately twenty minutes per participant.
 Participants also carried out two other eye-tracking experiments within a single hour-long session (in one case two separate session were needed).